Snowflake-Labs/sfquickstarts/site/sfguides/src/connectors_native_sdk_java_example/connectors_native_sdk_java_example.md

 - overwriting internal sql procedures
 - using builders to overwrite whole `Handlers` with custom implementations of the underlying interfaces

-For more information on those approaches please check the documentation.
+More information on those topics will be covered in the documentation.

 ## Cleanup
 Duration: 2